postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 avoided, but might not be worth retroactively changing.
 Other terms are undeniably offensive and should be changed at all costs.
 A simple example: The N-word was "acceptable" in print two hundred years ago and as it became less acceptable people stopped using it.
-At first, they didn't change go back and change old messages... then they did.
+At first, they didn't go back and change old messages... then they did.
-I guarantee that if you found an equally offensive word in your product docs today, there is literally no cost to large to go fix that.
+I guarantee that if you found an equally offensive word in your product docs today, there is literally no cost too large to go fix that.
 Time will change the severity of infractions and what was once "not worth changing" will become "very worth changing."
 Time, it is relentless.

 > #### My thoughts